Weekly Highlights - September 17, 2018

 - An Enforcement Officer conducted a dockside boarding in coordination with New York JEA officers.
 The vessel boarded was operating without a valid USCG Commercial Fishing Vessel Safety Exam documentation.
 The Officer issued a $500 summary settlement to the operator.

-- A Special Agent and Assitant Special Agent in Charge attended the sentencing for John “Jake” Bell in the District of Massachusetts.
+- A Special Agent and Assistant Special Agent in Charge attended the sentencing for John “Jake” Bell in the District of Massachusetts.
 Bell was sentenced to three months in federal prison, seven months of home confinement, and 12 months of probation after pleading guilty to a single count of Lacey Act Wildlife Trafficking.
 From 2004 through 2007, Bell smuggled sperm whale teeth from Ukraine to various customers in the United States for commercial sale.
 Bell previously spent 38 days in a Russian prison prior to being reported back to the United States to face his pending charges.